 Your company – or a San Diego trademark attorney assisting your company – can regularly conduct Internet searches and searches of mobile app markets to identify potential infringement.
 An effective search will generally require searching not just your exact mark, but also phonetic equivalents and commonly misspelled words.
 A manual search can also be augmented by the use of a search engine alert which sends a notification in response to chosen keywords.

 Using a Trademark Watching Service or Ordering a Search

 There are services which monitor trademark information available from the United States Patent Office and which monitor newly published trademark applications within a specific territory.
 If there are confusing or similar marks submitted to be trademarked, the trademark watching service will provide notice to the trademark’s owner so the owner can take quick action to protect the company’s intellectual property.

 For companies not using a regular trademark watching service, it’s also possible to periodically order a trademark clearance search report.
 You can request that key terms related to your company’s mark be searched.
 Ample information will be provided in a trademark clearance search report, including details about trademark registrations with the state and federal government, as well as common law trademarks, business name registration, and domain name registrations.
 A careful perusal of the report can reveal whether potential infringement has occurred.

 Getting Help from a San Diego Trademark Attorney

-A San Diego trademark attorney at Gehres Law Group, P.C. will help you protect your trademark by taking swift action if it is discovered that your trademark is being misused.
+A San Diego trademark attorney at Gehres Law Library will help you protect your trademark by taking swift action if it is discovered that your trademark is being misused.
 Contact our trusted and reliable legal team today to find out the various ways in which our trademark attorneys can assist you in protecting your intellectual property and otherwise achieving your business goals.